Doctor X (film): Plot

 During the experiment, a blackout occurs.
 When power is regained, it is discovered that Rowitz, whose monitor supposedly revealed him as the guilty party just before the blackout, has been murdered by use of a scalpel to the brain.
 Later that night, it is discovered that Rowitz's body has been cannibalized.

 The following evening, Xavier asks Otto and Mamie to re-enact another of the murders.
 Mamie is too frightened to play her part, so Joanne takes her place.
 All of the men, save for Wells, are this time handcuffed to their seats, and the doors locked to keep Wells at the recording cabinet.

-It is during this that we find out that it is, in fact, Wells who is the killer, entering a secret laboratory where he transforms himself with "synthetic flesh" into the monstrous Moon Killer, then entering the experiment room through a secret panel.
-After strangling Otto, Wells reveals to his handcuffed "guests" that he's invented a "synthetic flesh" composition, and has been creating artificial limbs and a horrific mask to carry out his crimes, in order to collect living samples of human flesh for his experiments.
-He then declares his intention to collect Joanne as his victim.
+During the experiment, Wells sneaks into a secret laboratory where he transforms himself with "synthetic flesh" into the monstrous Moon Killer.
+After strangling Otto, Wells reveals to his horrified colleagues that he has been committing the murders to collect living samples of human flesh for his experiments.
+He declares his intention to collect Joanne as his victim.

 As Wells is about to strangle Joanne, Taylor – concealed among a series of wax figures representing the killer's victims – jumps Wells.
 After an extended fight, Taylor hurls a kerosene lamp at Wells, setting him on fire.
 Wells crashes through a window and falls down a cliff in flames to the ocean shore below.
 Reporting his story into the paper, Taylor tells his editor to make space in the marriage section for Joanne and himself.